xd2287/transformers/docs/source/en/model_doc/ibert.md

 This model was contributed by [kssteven](https://huggingface.co/kssteven).
 The original code can be found [here](https://github.com/kssteven418/I-BERT).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [ibert](https://huggingface.co/models?other=ibert)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)